 Over the last year, we not only implemented in-country programming, but developed new curricula and projects, launched online resources and video galleries featuring a global panel of experts, and welcomed new staff to bolster our team.
 We should like to take this opportunity to thank all our friends, colleagues and supporters around the world, and to wish you and your families all the very best.

-The Wayamo Foundation and the Konrad Adenauer Foundation’s Rule of Law Programme for Francophone Sub-Saharan Africa launched the “Justice in West Africa” website, a bilingual online resource platform of accountability efforts for international crimes.
+The Wayamo Foundation and the Konrad Adenauer Foundation’s Rule of Law Programme for Francophone Sub-Saharan Africa are proud to announce the launch of three additional country pages on the “Justice in West Africa” website, a bilingual online resource platform of accountability efforts for international crimes.

 The Wayamo Foundation and the Rule of Law Programme for Sub-Saharan Africa of the Konrad Adenauer Stiftung are proud to present a video gallery featuring judges and experts who address the problem of how to achieve justice and accountability for international and transnational organised crimes:

 It is with great delight that the Africa Group for Justice and Accountability (AGJA) announces the election of its new Chairperson, Mohamed Othman Chande, and Deputy Chairperson, Fatiha Serour.

 Wayamo is helping to ensure that genuine investigations and prosecutions are led by Nigeria, and implemented in Nigeria.
 In doing so, Wayamo is breathing life into the principle of complementarity.

 Over the course of the week from 29 November to 3 December 2021, the Wayamo Foundation held two different workshops in Abuja, both in their respective ways linked to the need to address international crimes that fall under the jurisdiction of the International Criminal Court (ICC).